AriFordsham/GHCWiki/literate-markdown.md

 ```

-Unfortunately, neither of this is compatible with mark-down: in mark-down the bird-tracks signify quoting (just like in e-mail clients,
+Unfortunately, neither of this is compatible with mark-down: in mark-down the bird-tracks signify quoting (just like in e-mail clients)
 and, of course, `\begin{code}` is LaTeX.

 ## The Proposal